 The Case

 As we learned in the previous module, a Functional Integrated Process Team (FIPT) was convened for a project that called for the development of a learning asset that would provide foundational knowledge about the Federal Acquisition Regulation (Parts 1-53) and the Defense Federal Acquisition Regulation Supplement (DFARS).
 The asset was to be targeted to new hires to enable them to work in a web-enabled environment.
-Candace, the Instructional Systems Designer (ISD)* lead, and two other ISDs were called in to work with Victor, the Performance Learning Director (PLD)**, to complete the analysis phase of this project.
+Candace, the Instructional Systems Designer (ISD)* lead, was called in with two other ISDs to work with Victor, the Performance Learning Director (PLD)**, to complete the Analysis phase of this project.

 Although FAR and DFARS content was touched on elsewhere in the existing curriculum, no dedicated learning asset existed to instruct the acquisition workforce in this subject.
 As a result, significant performance gaps were noted in this workforce.
 During the needs analysis, Victor determined that the observed performance gaps could be tied to lack of initial training.
 Therefore, he determined an instructional remedy was appropriate for these performance gaps.
 Through his needs analysis, Victor was able to identify the areas in which there was a notable difference between existing acquisition workforce competencies and desired acquisition workforce competencies.
 These areas became the focus of instruction for the new learning asset.

 Needs analysis: Victor identified the instructional goals and needs of the organization.
-In keeping with the overarching charge from the Office of the Undersecretary of Defense to create a comprehensive FAR/DFARs total immersion training course, Victor identified several areas of need.
+In keeping with the overarching charge from the Office of the Undersecretary of Defense to create a comprehensive FAR/DFARS total-immersion training course, Victor identified several areas of need.
 One of the areas in which there was a need for instruction was in contracts.
 Within this area, there were significant observable performance gaps in the following topics:

 Contract overview